RT-LOC/docs/docs/api/api_engine_local_mqtt.md

-# Local live data
+# Local live (MQTT JSON) data

 Real-time data (position data, tag/anchor statuses, sensor data, etc.) can be received over MQTT (Message Queuing Telemetry Transport, pub/sub), either direct over TCP or over Websocket.

 ## 1. Connection protocol

-You can receive data in a pub/sub fashion, through an Mosquitto (MQTT) broker.
+You can receive data using an Mosquitto (MQTT) **client** which connects to our local broker.
+This can be over websocket in a browser or over TCP from a backend program or script.
-You can use our MQTT broker (some limitations may apply) or set up your own.

 Make sure your RTLS setup is publishing MQTT data to the broker.
 Use the following configuration for your MQTT client(s):

 * Host: *localhost (same PC) or PC's IP address*
-* Port: 1883 (TCP), 8083 (WS)
+* Port: 1883 (TCP), 8083 (Websocket)
 * Username:
 * Password: